AtulAravindDas/ml_hfi_multiyear/README.md

 # Multi-year ml-HFI
 ***
-Deep-learing estimate of the human footprint index (HFI or HII; also known as the Human Impact Index as trained here) throughout the past decade(s) as estimated from Landsat imagery.
+Deep-learning estimate of the human footprint index (HFI or HII; also known as the Human Impact Index as trained here) throughout the past decade(s) as estimated from Landsat imagery.

 This work relies entirely on the efforts of [0] to create a labeled dataset of 2nd generation human footprint [1].
 This puts the resolution of the HFI at ~300m.